A modal analysis of the behavior of inertial particles in turbulence: Analytical derivation

 Based on Eqs.~\eqref{Ct_def} and \eqref{C_def}, $\mathcal C$ can be computed once $\bl J$ is determined.
-To obtain a relationship for $\bl J$, we take the derivative of Eq.~\eqref{stokes} with respect to $\bl X$ and employ the chain rule to obtain
+To obtain a relationship for $\bl J$, we need the governing equation of motion of particles that is taken to be Eq.~\eqref{stokes}, when the assumptions enumerated in Section~\ref{intro} are considered.
+Taking the derivative of Eq.~\eqref{stokes} with respect to $\bl X$ and employing the chain rule, yields